AlbertoCabreraJr/realtime-chat-app/README.md

 # Rooms

-A simple realtime chat application with user authentication.
-You and your friends can create a room and start chatting.
+A chat application that lets you communicate with other people (obviously).
+You can create a room, and other can join in it, and all of you can start communicating.

    ![Capture](https://user-images.githubusercontent.com/57309472/125153147-5866d900-e184-11eb-99e2-ccbaea6fd67f.PNG)